carboclan/pm/research/hashrate-derivative-en.md

 #### 2.1.5 Expiration

-Each Synthetic BTC Mining Contract will specify an expiration time.
-The contracts expire on 02:00:00 (UTC).
-In order to avoid the impact of block time volatility, the expiration time is choosen to be 7 days after the estimated time of a difficulty adjustment.
+Each Synthetic BTC Mining Contract will specify an expiration date.
+The contracts expire on 02:00:00 (UTC) at the expiration date.
+In order to avoid the impact of block time volatility, the expiration time is usually choosen to be 7 days after the estimated time of a difficulty adjustment.

 #### 2.1.6 Settlement